 Camelback Mountain Resort - Pocono Mountains

 The largest ski resort in the Pocono Mountains is Camelback, which offers 34 trails and 14 lifts, including two high-speed quads, a snowboard half-pipe, multiple terrain parks, a wide selection of trails for all ability levels and the largest snow tubing park in the United States with 38 lanes.
 It is impressively ranked as the 11th best ski resort in North America by gogobot.
-Thrill seeking skiers and boarders can safely attempt aerial maneuvers on the recently added 50-foot by 50-foot Take Flight air bag!
-The resort also has a CamelCard Savings Program that provides cardholders with special discounts all season long.
-In 2008, Camelback installed 110 new low-energy snow guns in a move that should save 50,000 gallons of diesel fuel annually.
-Take advantage of the new terrain-based learning program to improve your experience.
+Thrill seeking skiers and boarders can safely attempt aerial maneuvers on the recently added 50-foot by 50-foot Take Flight air bag.
+New for the 2015-2016 season is Camelback Lodge, a luxurious resort with an indoor water park for guests to enjoy year round.

 Crystal Lake Ski Center - Pennsylvania Wilds